xiangao/reproducible-research/content/git/index.md

 <!-- NOTES -->

-Branching is a great feature of git.
+Branching is a great feature of Git.
 Create a branch to test out some new features without breaking your working software.